josep-pujol/fsfd-tasking/README.md

     - Select "GitHub" as a source in the "Deployment method" subsection
     - Click the "Deploy Branch" button in the "Manual Deploy" subsection
 6. Open the given Heroku url to test that the application is up and running
+7. Go to Django Admin and change the default Superuser password
-7. If issues, please have a look at the deployment logs in Heroku
+8. If issues, please have a look at the deployment logs in Heroku

 *Notice that migrations automatically create options for the Dropdown menus